 Credit Card Management

 Credit cards are a handy way to buy things without cash.
 But as a responsible adult, you need to decide if your purchases are worth the interest you'll pay, and if you can truly afford the future payments.
 As you get older, you may start being bombarded with credit card offers.
 Some will seem like a pretty good deal.
-After all, paying a few bucks sounds great.
-Just think: you could buy some clothes, download a few tunes, maybe even get the newest cell phone now, then pay just $10 a month.
+Just think: you could buy new clothes, download a few apps, maybe even get the newest cell phone, then pay only $30 a month.

 If you don't understand all of the charges and conditions, though, credit cards can be a pretty good way to get yourself so far into debt you can't get ahead for years, or maybe ever.
 To see how, try out the credit card calculator.